-A health and welfare plan established pursuant to agreement between a railroad or railroads and a labor organization or labor organizations other than this Plan, The Railroad Employees National Health and Welfare Plan, and The Railroad Employees National Early Retirement Major Medical Benefit Plan ("ERMA").
+A health and welfare plan established pursuant to agreement between a railroad or railroads and a labor organization or labor organizations other than this Plan, the SMART-TD Plan, and ERMA.
 Also, a hospital association is not Another Railroad Health and Welfare Plan.